 First of all fit a large star tip (I used a Wilton 1M piping tip) to your piping bag and fill with the buttercream.
 Practice on a clean plate first.
 Imagine writing the letter e, when you get to the end of the e you contine round in a complete circle.
 It is that easy!!
 A few practices, keeping the pressure on your piping bag steady and you will have piped roses!
 This cake is only the second time I have piped these roses!
 The first time was these Raspberry Ripple Almond Cupcakes.

 I will admit that piping the roses around the sides was a bit harder.
 So I piped either side of the heart first and once I’d got the hang of it piped the final rose on the point of the heart.
-Using the same tip, I piped little stars in between the roses to fill in any gaps and then defined the heart by piping stars all the way around the top edge.
+Continuing with the same tip, I piped little stars in between the roses to fill in any gaps and then defined the heart by piping stars all the way around the top edge.

 A sprinkle of sparkle:

-Glitter, shiny hearts and more heart sprinkles finished this cake off beautifully.
+Finally, glitter, shiny hearts and more heart sprinkles finished this cake off beautifully.
 At least that’s what my hubby thought and this cake was made especially for him!

 Baking for my family, as I’ve mentioned before, is one way I like to show them my love.
 This past year has been very hard on us all, due to my seizures (see here).
 Especially my hubby, who has looked after not only me, but our three gorgeous children, as well as holding down a demanding, full time job.
 Wanting to show my love for him on this particular day was very important to me and as a family, we all get to eat the cake, my way of saying thank you and I Love You all.